 When choosing a financial advisor, always opt for a certified financial planner or CFP.
-Being one legally requires them to act in your best interest at all times, even if they make a little less money from a certain investment option.
+Being one legally requires them to act in your best interest at all times, even if they make a little less money from a particular investment option.
 Ask for references and, when possible, try to find an advisor with a lot of small business experience.

 Check out the fee structure, too.
-Some financial advisors charge a flat rate while others work on commission.
+Some financial advisors charge a flat rate, while others work on commission.
 Both are acceptable, but a flat fee may let your budget more accurately in the early years of your business when money may be a little tight.

 Don't fall into the trap of thinking that your business is too small to necessitate hiring a financial advisor.
 Financial planning for small business owners is just as crucial for large corporations.
 Perhaps even more so, as small businesses have less room in their budgets for a financial misstep.